krystian-booker/ArsLuminis-GameFramework/README.md

 Features are based around PS1 era Final Fantasy games.

 ### Asset Requirements
-- Odin - Inspector and Serializer : Plan to remove this as a hard requirement in the future.
+- Odin - Inspector and Serializer : (In the process of removing this as a requirement)

 ## Features
 - Node based state machine & event sequencer